 Massachusetts (officially the Commonwealth of Massachusetts), is the most populous state in the New England region of the United States with 6.5 million people.
-Mass.gov, the state's website, is a crucial tool in providing information and critical day-to-day social services to the entire Commonwealth of widely-varying socio-economic backgrounds and experiences.
+Mass.gov, the Commonwealth's website, is a crucial tool for providing information and critical day-to-day social services to constituents from widely-varying socio-economic backgrounds and experiences.

-Mass.gov and its ecosystem of web properties are the primary platforms for the delivery of government services and information in the Commonwealth of Massachusetts.
+Mass.gov and its ecosystem of web properties are the primary platforms for delivering government services and information in the Commonwealth of Massachusetts.

-The sheer scale of the platform can be realized through the 275+ government agencies that are supported by the platform, the size of its users – 6.5 million people residing in the state, as well as anyone who wants to move, visit, or do business here – along with that of its contributors - over 400 content authors that add to the site and support the solution.
+The sheer scale of the platform can be understood through the 275+ government agencies that are supported by the it, the size of its user base—6.5 million people residing in the state, anyone who wants to move, visit, or do business in Massachusetts, and its contributors—over 400 content authors that add to the site and support the solution.